What is PAYGO?

 A budget rule requiring that new legislation that affects revenues and spending on entitlement programs, taken as a whole, does not increase projected budget deficits.

-PAYGO, which stands for “pay as you go,” is a budget rule requiring that (using current law as the baseline) tax cuts, as well as increases in entitlement and other mandatory spending, must be offset by tax increases or cuts in mandatory spending.
+PAYGO, which stands for “pay as you go,” is a budget rule requiring that tax cuts and mandatory spending increases must be offset (i.e., “paid for”) by tax increases or cuts in mandatory spending.
 PAYGO does not apply to discretionary spending (spending that is controlled through the appropriations process).

 The original PAYGO was part of the Budget Enforcement Act of 1990.
 In that year, President George H. W. Bush and congressional leaders painfully negotiated a large deficit reduction package combining spending cuts and tax increases.
 Having accomplished so much, Congress became concerned that future Congresses would reverse the agreement bit by bit.
 PAYGO helped prevent this, supplemented by caps on appropriations and outlays for discretionary spending programs.
 Budget experts generally agree that PAYGO worked extremely well from 1990 through 1997.
 In 1998, an unexpected budget surplus emerged and the discipline driven by PAYGO began to wane.
 The law officially expired at the end of fiscal 2002.

-The most recent version of the PAYGO rule was established in 2010: To the extent that legislation does not pay for increases in mandatory spending or for tax cuts, the cumulative amount of the projected increase in the deficit is averaged over two periods—5 years and 10 years.
+The most recent version of statutory PAYGO was established in 2010.
+If legislation does not pay for increases in mandatory spending or cuts in tax revenues, the cumulative amount of the projected increase in the deficit is averaged over two periods—5 years and 10 years.
 (Budget imbalances in the current budget year are included so in practice, the averaging is over 6 and 11 years.)
+The president is then supposed to sequester (i.e., withhold) enough funding from mandatory programs to offset that deficit increase.
 To prevent manipulation of the rules, legislation subject to PAYGO cannot move costs outside the budget window (i.e., after 10 years) or move saving into the budget window from later years.

-If the Office of Management and Budget determines that either the 5- or 10-year average cost is greater than zero when Congress adjourns, the president must sequester (apply an across-the-board spending cut) certain mandatory spending programs.
+If the Office of Management and Budget determines that either the 5- or 10-year average cost is greater than zero when Congress adjourns, the president must sequester certain mandatory spending programs.
+In other words, those programs will face an across-the-board spending cut.
 The higher of the two averages determines the sequestered amount.
 Spending for each program is reduced by the same percentage for one year to offset the average projected deficit increase.
 Unless Congress acts to reduce or eliminate the projected deficit increase, there is another sequestration the following year.

 Some programs are exempt from sequestration.
 Social Security and the postal service are exempt because they are classified as “off-budget” programs (although they are included in consideration of the unified budget).
 Moreover, numerous welfare and other safety net programs, such as Medicaid, the Supplemental Nutrition Assistance Program, and unemployment insurance, are also exempt.
 Medicare is subject to sequestration, but the spending reduction for Medicare is limited to 4 percent.
 If sequestration calls for an across-the-board reduction of more than 4 percent, the additional amount that would have come from Medicare is allocated proportionally to other programs.